alphagov/architecture-public/language/README.md

 Hosting
 -------
-Hosting defines where live services are deployed.
-To aid in business operating model impacting.
+Hosting defines where live service components (technology) are deployed.
+We want to understand this because it affects the cost, flexibility and certain risk factors for a service.

 Role
 ----
-Who would use the service (including numbers)
+Who would use the service (including numbers),  citizen and business users, civil cervant and other agency users.

 Estate
 ------
-Where is the service accessed, offices, etc. To aid in business operating model impacting.
+Where is the service accessed by people - especially offices.
+We record this to aid in understanding any changes to the business operating model.

 References
 ----------